-Publication Date: June 27, 2024; rev. December 18, 2024
+Publication Date: June 27, 2024; revised November 1, 2024

-(11/1/24 - addition of the new Professional Nursing - BSN program; updated accommodations and pregnancy information; governance powers and duties added; updated tuition and expense details effective January 1, 2025; 12/2/24 correction to RC total credit hours listed for Accelerated Transfer Track; 12/18/24 updated faculty list.)
+(11/1/24 - addition of the new Professional Nursing - BSN program; updated accommodations and pregnancy information; governance powers and duties added; updated tuition and expense details effective January 1, 2025.)

 This Catalog is for informational purposes only and does not create a contract, nor does it constitute a guarantee of continued enrollment.
 Riverside College of Health Sciences continuously attempts to improve each program and reserves the right to modify admission criteria, curriculum, course content, and policies as deemed necessary.
 Policy references are for public information purposes only.
 Enrolled students should refer to the most current policies published in their learning management system.